 Celery powder isn’t just tasty — it also brings some serious health benefits to the table:

-- Natural Diuretic – Promotes healthy kidney function and water balance.
+- Natural Diuretic – Promotes healthy kidney function and water balance; research shows it helps balance electrolytes without added sodium.

-- Low Sodium Option – Perfect for heart-healthy diets compared to celery salt.
+- Low Sodium Option – Perfect for heart-healthy diets; contains only natural sodium from celery, unlike celery salt which adds 500mg+ per teaspoon.

 Pro Tips for Using Celery Powder Like a Chef